-- Hildegard Greinix (Immediate Past President and WHO representative WBMT) - Daniel Weisdorf (Past President WBMT)
+- Hildegard Greinix (Past President and WHO representative WBMT) - Daniel Weisdorf (Past President WBMT)

-The group meets annually in person and by telephone conferences throughout the year.
-Furthermore, telephone conferences with Mr. Efstratios Chatzixiros, Adviser on Transplantation of Human Organs, Tissues and Cells of the Blood and Other Products of Human Origin Team in the Health Product Policy and Standards Department of the WHO Headquarters in Geneva, Switzerland take place on a regular basis.
+The group meets annually in person and on telephone conferences on a monthly basis.
+Additionally, the committee has regular scheduled telephone conferences with Mr. Efstratios Chatzixiros, Adviser on Transplantation of Human Organs, Tissues and Cells of the Blood and Other Products of Human Origin Team in the Health Product Policy and Standards Department of the WHO Headquarters in Geneva, Switzerland.